akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

-When we talk about *asynchronous, non-blocking backpressure*, we mean that the operators available in Akka Streams will not use blocking calls but asynchronous message passing to exchange messages between each other, and they will use asynchronous means to slow down a fast producer, without blocking its thread.
+When we talk about *asynchronous, non-blocking backpressure*, we mean that the operators available in Akka Streams will not use blocking calls but asynchronous message passing to exchange messages between each other.
+This way they can slow down a fast producer without blocking its thread.
 This is a thread-pool friendly design, since entities that need to wait (a fast producer waiting on a slow consumer) will not block the thread but can hand it back for further use to an underlying thread-pool.